 [Wait for Ideas]

 Well.
 Anyway.
 Even if he were to get thrown off stage he would only make it as far as the bar.
-And if he were thrown out of the bar, well then, it is a cruel world that won’t let a man drink, even after he has politely refrained from blatently exposing himself publicly.
-There are laws of course forbidding such things as poetry and exposure on stage, or at least regulating it, he suspects.
+And if he were thrown out of the bar, well then, it is a cruel world that won’t let a man drink, especially after he has politely refrained from exposing himself publicly.
+There are laws of course forbidding such things as poetry and exposure on stage, or he suspects, at least regulating it.
 There are laws!

-Someone screams from the crowd. ["Yeah, There are laws!"]
+Someone yells an affirmation from the crowd. ["Yeah, There are laws!"]
 Yes, this is a spectator involved performance and the man approves.
 He waits for more performers to take the stage.
 Perhaps this whole experiment will end drunken and disorderly and the entire place will throw its own self off the stage, out of the bar, onto the street.
-He decides it is better to walk off stage and have another whisky.
+He decides it is better to walk off stage.

 No comments: